refi64/tinymk/docs/source/apiref.rst

    :param name: The task to call.
    :param \*args: The positional arguments passed to the task.
    :param \*\*kwargs: The keyword arguments passed to the task.

+.. py:function:: qinvoke(name, *args, **kw)

+   The same thing as :py:func:`invoke`, but doesn't print the task that is executing.

+.. py:function:: pinvoke(*args, **kw)

+   The same thing as `invoke`, but, instead of running the task, launches it in a seperate process and returns a `multiprocessing.Process` object.
+See :py:func:`invoke`.

+.. py:function:: pqinvoke(*args, **kw)

+   The same thing as `pinvoke`, but doesn't print the task that is executing.

 .. py:function:: run(cmd, write=True, shell=False, get_output=False)